0xEigenLabs/0xEigenLabs.github.io/README.md

 The main functionality we provides:

-* Eigen ZKZRU: a new ZK-ZKRollup protocol to achieve address anonymity, smart contract data and logic confidentiality and offers users capabilities of low gas-fee confidential transaction, full Smart Contract privacy preservation and better composability of supporting most used asset like ERC20,ERC721 and ERC1166, in EVM-compatible ecosystem.
+* Eigen zkVM: a private zkVM for real Web3 mass adoption.

-* Eigen Secret: a decentralized, secure and self-custodial asset managermet platform, which provides keyless signing and social recovery regarding to cross-device, multi-parties collabration and fine-grained payment over Web3.0.
-Multi-parties ECDSA of EOA and Multisig Smart Contract Wallet are enabled for Account Abstraction.
+* Eigen Secret: a self-custodial private L2.

 # About Eigen Labs